 This is probably one of the smaller inhabited places that we have written about on this blog.
 Vagnhärad is a locality within the Trosa Municipality and it is situated a few kilometers inland from the coast where the municipality’s main town Trosa is located.
 There are a bit over 3000 people who call Vagnhärad their home, but there are a lot more people in the area during the summer.
 There’s even a chance that one runs into a prince in the local grocery stores.

 The town might be small and perhaps it does not have so much to offer when it comes to events and other activities that would attract younger people to spend a longer time in the area.
 But there is, as with most places, a charm to this small town.
 So what is it that makes Vagnhärad stick out from other places?
 Well, not much.
 There’s nothing very special about it compared to other towns and villages on the Swedish countryside.
 At the same time, there are reasons to go even to a place like Vagnhärad, but before we continue with that let us have a look at the history of Vagnhärad.

 Trosaån – a river flowing through Vagnhärad – has previously been a lot more important than it is nowadays.
 This is due to the fact that the sea level was a lot higher in the area after the ice age.
 There are several signs around Vagnhärad from the historic past; such as burial mounds from the Iron Age and rune stones from the time of the Vikings.

 What is remembered from the last 20 years?
-Mainly two events comes to mind.
-The first is the natural disaster in 1997 when a land slide brought with it several houses down into the river.
+Mainly two events come to mind.
+The first is the natural disaster in 1997 when a landslide brought with it several houses down into the river.
 Luckily most of the houses had already been evacuated and there were no casualties and only minor injuries.

 5 Things to Do In Vagnhärad